Stocks Extend Gains After Starting 2018 on a High Note

 Continue Reading Below

-The Stoxx Europe 600 index was up by around 0.2% in midmorning trading, driven by a 0.3% rise in Germany's DAX.
-Auto stocks were particularly strong, with the autos & parts sector of the Stoxx 600 rising by 1%.
+The Stoxx Europe 600 index was up by around 0.3% shortly before U.S. markets opened.
+Auto stocks were particularly strong, with the autos & parts sector of the Stoxx 600 rising by 0.9%.

-U.S. equity futures pointed to further gains, with the S&P 500 up by 0.1% and the Dow Jones Industrial Average up by 0.2%.
+U.S. equity futures pointed to a small decline in the S&P 500, down 0.1%.
+Dow Jones Industrial Average futures were flat.

 German economic data released showed an unexpected drop in factory orders, which fell 0.4% between October and November.
 However, factory orders were up 8.7% year-over-year in November.